yniad/DeepLearningWithChess/README.md

-# DeepLearningWithGo
+# DeepLearningWithChess
-This is a repository that tries to implement the same that AlphaZero does.
-It's important to say that I am not relationated to DeepMind or another big team, I am just a student.
+This is a repository tha contains the experiments made for exploring machine learning techniques for a Chess Agent that learn using Deel Learning.